andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 # Review: pKa and pH

 The adsorption of anions are dependent on the pH of the solution.
-The acid dissociation constant ($$K_a$$) is crucial in understanding the form of the anion upon adsorption at the surface.
+The acid dissociation constant, Ka, is crucial in understanding the form of the anion upon adsorption at the surface.
 The strength of the acid is based on the equilibrium constant of acid dissociation given as:

 $$ HA_{(aq)} \leftrightarrow A^-_{(aq)} + H^+_{(aq)} $$